 It can also spare people who are grateful for a second chance, like me.”

 I highly encourage you to read The Passenger.

 It’s a great beach read.
 You just might not want to bring it with you on a cruise.

 Lisa Salkov is an award-winning playwright, actress, journalist, cantorial soloist, operatic soprano and commedienne.
+She has also spent more than a decade as a legal assistant/paralegal, working in the areas of bankruptcy, medical malpractice, real estate transactions and family law.
 Behind the scenes at the Post-Examiner, Lisa edits more stories than she cares to admit.
 An avid fan of old films, Broadway musicals and The Big Bang Theory, you will find her most nights with a borrowed book in her hand, a cup of tea by her side and a cat on her lap.